Summer Research Internships

 Texas Tech University main campus offers many exciting recreational sports and events in their REC center.
 Please visit the REC center's website for information on summer pricing and available amenities.
 Rock climbing wall, indoor and outdoor track, 2 lap pools, a leisure pool, and so much more!

 Interns who choose to pay for a Recreation Center membership can use their membership ID for a discount on the local City Bus, but this is completely optional.

 All Tuesday and Thursday Seminars are tentatively from 12:00 A.M. to 1:00 P.M.

 Lunches will be provided during the seminars.

-The SABR program does not provide scheduled extra-curricular activities.
+The SABR program will provide optional extra-curricular activities.

 Applications for SABR are completed through BioRaider.com, which hosts our application system.

 While creating a BioRaider.com account, rather than selecting SABR for the academic program of interest select the eventual graduate program of interest (for example, Biomedical Sciences PhD).
 Then after your account is complete, you can select the Summer Internships application for SABR.

 - 1 Letter of Recommendation